ryankicks/collection-demo/README.md

     TWITTER_ACCESS_TOKEN_SECRET = ''

-- To initialize your database, run the from the `twitter-leaderboard` directory:
+- To initialize your database, run the from the `django-rest-apis` directory:

+  `python manage.py syncdb --settings=app.settings_my`

+  Then run:

-  `python manage.py syncdb`
+  `python manage.py migrate --settings=app.settings_my`

-- To start the server, run the following from the `twitter-leaderboard` directory:
+- To start the server, run the following from the `collection-pipes` directory:

   `fab start`